foundation/foundation-sites/docs/pages/visibility.md

 These classes automatically hide the element on screen sizes *below* what's specified in the class.
 So `.show-for-medium` will hide the element on small, and show it on medium and larger.

 A separate set of classes allow you to show content *only* on a certain screen size.
 Just add `-only` to the end of the class.
+(Don't see any text below the code sample?
+You must be on an *extra* large screen.)

 ```html_example
 <p class="show-for-small-only">You are <em>definitely</em> on a small screen.</p>